Esaalord/Py-Search-Duplicates/README.md

 Requirements:
 -------------
 1. This Python script must be run with __Python 2.x__.
-2. It can be run on the system supporting the Linux Kernel and Windows 7 (see the "System compatibility" section for more information).
+2. It can be run on these systems tested: the systems supporting the Linux Kernel, Windows 7 and Windows XP (see the "System compatibility" section for more information).

 System compatibility:
 ---------------------
-On Windows system you should use doubles-quotes ("[...]") instead of singles-quotes ('[...]'), for example instead of search.py -p 'C:/directory/' please use  search.py -p "C:/directory/".
+On Windows systems you should use doubles-quotes ("[...]") instead of singles-quotes ('[...]'), for example instead of search.py -p 'C:/directory/' please use  search.py -p "C:/directory/".

 | Tested system name                                | Works |
 | ------------------------------------------------- | ----- |